spotxmobile/spotx-mopub-ios/README.md

 * iab_category - IAB category used to classify your app
 * in\_app\_browser - If true, ad interactions will be displayed in an internal browser rather than the system default

-For step by step instructions on how to specifiy parameters through the MoPub UI, read [here](https://dev.twitter.com/mopub/ad-networks).
+Get step-by-step instructions on how to specify parameters through the MoPub UI [here](https://dev.twitter.com/mopub/ad-networks).